SicariusSicariiStuff/SLOP_Detector/README.md

-# SLOP_Detector (SLOP is now the the acronym for Superfluous Language Overuse Pattern)
+# SLOP_Detector

-SLOP Detector and analyzer based on dictionary for shareGPT JSON and text
+(SLOP is now the the acronym for Superfluous Language Overuse Pattern) SLOP Detector is an analyzer based on dictionary for any JSON or text

 # Installation (assuming you use linux):